Fishing Lures Description

 Order Today By Calling us at 800-238-1746

 Sea Boots Kona Lure

 This lure was designed and tested by Capt.
 Jim Sharpe aboard his charter boat the Sea Boots in the Florida Keys.
-The diameter and length of the lure was determined by examining the contents of thousands of bait fish removed from the stomack of dolphin fish.
+The diameter and length of the lure were determined by examining the contents of thousands of baitfish removed from the stomach of dolphin fish.
 The shape of the lure head was designed to look like the surface movements of flying fish escaping predators.
-The 45 degree angle on the leading face of the lure was designed to deflect seaweed and force the lure deeper in the water collum to attract more strikes from tuna, wahoo and bill fish.
+The 45-degree angle on the leading face of the lure was designed to deflect seaweed and force the lure deeper in the water collum to attract more strikes from tuna, wahoo, and billfish.
 The advantage of this lure is that it can be trolled at moderate or fast speeds.
-Designed to look like flying fish and give the angler the advantage of chasing feeding tuna or dolphin under fast moving birds.
+Designed to look like flying fish and give the angler the advantage of chasing feeding tuna or dolphin under fast-moving birds.
 Equally effective at slow or fast trolling speeds this lure gives you the advantage of covering lots of ground in search of game fish while remaining grass free.
 This lure is designed to be trolled with no bait only the lure.

 Sea Boots Zelander Lure

 Capt.
-Jim Sharpe designed this lure to attract the larger game fish including marlin, sail fish, wahoo, tuna and dolphin.
+Jim Sharpe designed this lure to attract the larger game fish including marlin, sailfish, wahoo, tuna, and dolphin.
 This lure was designed to give a larger presentation to predators.
-A ballyhoo of varing sizes can be added to give this lure its best action.
+Ballyhoo of varying sizes can be added to give this lure its best action.
 The concaved head was designed to protect the bait and to give the ballyhoo extra action.
 Capt.
-Jim suggest using a larger ballyhooo bait when targeting marlin and sail and a smaller ballyhoo when targeting tuna and dolphin.
+Jim suggests using a larger ballyhoo bait when targeting marlin and sail and smaller ballyhoo when targeting tuna and dolphin.
 Slow to moderate speeds work best with this lure.
 The lure can be trolled at fast speeds when the ballyhoo bait is not used.